 UMBC Mock Trial is one of a very small number of programs to send a competitor to Trial by Combat for four consecutive seasons.
 Sydney Gaskins competed at Trial by Combat in 2019, 2020, and 2021, advancing to the final round in 2020 and finishing as runner-up.
 Gaskins took Ethan Hudson as her second chair in 2020 and Thomas Kiley as her second chair in 2021.
 Thomas Azari competed at Trial by Combat in 2022, with Lauren Wotring working with him as his second chair.

 On campus, UMBC Mock Trial has emerged as UMBC’s premier academic sport organization.
 Members of Mock Trial are leaders in the Pre-Law Society, the Shriver Center, Student Health Services, Student Government, the Career Center, and numerous other organizations and entities.
 Our members come from a litany of diverse backgrounds and are pursuing many different majors, from history or political science to biochemistry and mechanical engineering.

 Members of Mock Trial practice 2-3 times a week during the evenings and frequently scrimmage on weekends to prepare for invitational and AMTA-sanctioned tournaments.
 While joining the Mock Trial team is a significant commitment, we also believe it is the best activity you can take part in at UMBC.

-UMBC Mock Trial alumni have gone on to attend and graduate law school from top schools across the country, including Georgetown University, UCLA, William & Mary, the University of Maryland, and the University of Baltimore.
+UMBC Mock Trial alumni have gone on to attend and graduate law school from top schools across the country, including the University of California Berkeley, Georgetown University, UCLA, Drexel University, William & Mary, the University of Maryland, and the University of Baltimore.